 - Will you be able to add and remove lines freely without penalty?

 - What (if any) penalties will you face if you want to cancel your service?

-We’ll walk you through the product and get you started with a 14-day free trial so you can evaluate whether or not Dialpad fits in with your company’s technology plan.
+We’ll walk you through the product and get you started with a 14-day free trial so you can evaluate Dialpad's impact on your business.